Foreign Exchange Reserves

 6.3 Foreign Exchange Reserves Application in the Global Financial Crisis

-During the 2008 global financial crisis, many countries successfully used their foreign exchange reserves to cope with capital outflows and financial market collapses, thereby protecting the stability of their national economies.
+During the 2008 global financial crisis, many countries successfully used their foreign exchange reserves to cope with capital outflows and financial market disruptions.
+Asian emerging economies with ample reserves (such as South Korea and Singapore) quickly regained market confidence, with capital returning far faster than to countries with inadequate reserves.

 7. Impact of Foreign Exchange Reserves on Traders

 The changes in foreign exchange reserves have far-reaching effects on the global forex market, especially in areas such as exchange rate fluctuations, capital flows, and market sentiment.
-For forex traders, understanding changes in foreign exchange reserves can not only help grasp market dynamics but also enable more precise trading decisions.
+For forex traders, understanding changes in foreign exchange reserves can help grasp market dynamics and enable more precise trading decisions.

 7.1 Impact of Changes in Foreign Exchange Reserves on Exchange Rate Fluctuations: Supply, Demand, and Market Sentiment